Glasses

-Glasses, also known as eyeglasses or spectacles, are vision eyewear with lenses (clear or tinted) mounted in a frame that holds them in front of a person's eyes, typically utilizing a bridge over the nose and hinged arms (known as temples or temple pieces) that rest over the ears.
+Glasses, also known as eyeglasses, spectacles, or colloquially as specs, are vision eyewear with clear or tinted lenses mounted in a frame that holds them in front of a person's eyes, typically utilizing a bridge over the nose and hinged arms, known as temples or temple pieces, that rest over the ears for support.

-Glasses are typically used for vision correction, such as with reading glasses and glasses used for nearsightedness; however, without the specialized lenses, they are sometimes used for cosmetic purposes.
+Glasses are typically used for vision correction, such as with reading glasses and glasses used for nearsightedness; however, without the specialized lenses, they are also at times used for cosmetic purposes.

-Safety glasses provide eye protection against flying debris for construction workers or lab technicians; these glasses may have protection on the sides of the eyes as well as in the lenses.
+Safety glasses are eye protection, a form of personal protective equipment (PPE) that are worn by workers around their eyes for protection.
+Safety glasses act as a shield to protect the eyes from any type of foreign debris that may cause irritation or injury; these glasses may have protection on the sides of the eyes as well as in the lenses.
 Some types of safety glasses are used to protect against visible and near-visible light or radiation.
 Glasses are worn for eye protection in some sports, such as squash.

 Glasses wearers may use a strap to prevent the glasses from falling off.
 Wearers of glasses that are used only part of the time may have the glasses attached to a cord that goes around their neck to prevent the loss and breaking of the glasses.
-The loss of glasses would be detrimental to those working in these conditions.

-Sunglasses allow for better vision in bright daylight and may protect one's eyes against damage from excessive levels of ultraviolet light.
-Typical sunglasses lenses are tinted for protection against bright light or polarized to remove glare; photochromic glasses are blacked out or lightly tinted in dark or indoor conditions, but turn into sunglasses when they come into contact with ultraviolet light.
+Sunglasses allow for better vision in bright daylight and are used to protect one's eyes against damage from excessive levels of ultraviolet light.
+Typical sunglasses lenses are tinted for protection against bright light or polarized to remove glare; photochromic glasses are clear or lightly tinted in dark or indoor conditions, but turn into sunglasses when they come into contact with ultraviolet light.
 Most over-the-counter sunglasses do not have corrective power in the lenses; however, special prescription sunglasses can be made.
-People with conditions that have photophobia as a primary symptom (like certain migraine disorders or Irlen syndrome) often wear sunglasses or precision tinted glasses, even indoors and at night.
+People with conditions that have photophobia as a primary symptom (like certain migraine disorders) often wear sunglasses or precision tinted glasses, even indoors and at night.

 Specialized glasses may be used for viewing specific visual information, for example, 3D glasses for 3D films (stereoscopy).
 Sometimes glasses are worn purely for fashion or aesthetic purposes.
 Even with glasses used for vision correction, a wide range of fashions are available, using plastic, metal, wire, and other materials for frames.
+Most glasses lenses are made of plastic, polyethylene, and glass.